iai-group/arXivDigest/Setup.md

   4. Update your local `config.json` file with any new configuration options introduced in [config.json](/config.json).

-## Batch processes

-There is a number of recurrent processes that should be automated to run at specific times.
-This can be achieved by running these scripts with a cronjob.

-The scripts should be run in the following order:

-  * [Article scraper](scraper/): Should be run when arXiv releases new articles.
-The arXiv release schedule can be found [here](https://arxiv.org/help/submit#availability).
-Note that articles are not released every day, so this script will not always insert any articles.
-  * [Interleaver](interleave/): Should be run after the Article scraper.
-Make sure that there is enough time for the recommender systems to generate recommendations between running the two scripts.
-  * [Evaluation](scripts/evaluation.py): Can be run at any time to evaluate the performance of the systems.

 ## Frontend and API

 ### Development mode